-Core knowledge is guided by the subject content of the A Level Further Mathematics syllabus, under the headings:
+A Level Mathematics builds on the skills, knowledge and understanding from GCSE Mathematics.
+Core knowledge is guided by the subject content of the A Level Mathematics curriculum, under the headings:

-- Further Pure Core Mathematics
+- Pure Mathematics

-- Further Statistics
+- Statistics

-- Further Mechanics
+- Mechanics

 The Year 12 end of year assessment and the Year 13 Trial assessments will examine all of the headings above.
 The exact content of core curriculum is defined by the schemes of work for each year group.